huangjiahua/reredis/README.md

 ## Clients

-Since the protocal is compatible with Redis.
+Since the protocol is compatible with Redis.
 All clients of Redis can be used with reredis, like [redis-rs](https://github.com/mitsuhiko/redis-rs) in Rust.
 There is currently on implementation of `redis-cli` in my project, but I'm working on it.